Measuring AI "Slop" in Text: What is ``Sloppy'' Text?

 We now present results from all annotations collected across the news and QA datasets.
 Our analysis includes both a \textit{combined} setting across all domains, as well as separate evaluations by domain (news vs. QA).
 For each setting, we report results aggregated across all annotators.
 (See Appendix~\ref{app:breakdown} for individual plots).
 The combined analysis highlight common slop features shared across all data and annotators, while the disaggregated evaluations show variations that may arise from annotator subjectivity or domain-specific patterns.

-Using all defined ``slop'' features, we fit a logistic regression model\footnote{Using {\tt statsmodels}, version 0.14.0.} with these features as the independent variables and the binarized slop label as the (single) dependent variable.
+We first construct ``slop'' features as an aggregated count and presence of the span-level codes across annotators.
+We fit a logistic regression model\footnote{Using {\tt statsmodels}, version 0.14.0.} with these features as the independent variables and the binarized slop label as the (single) dependent variable.
+This allows us to evaluate whether aggregated patterns in the span-level taxonomy are associated with the binary slop judgments.
 Features with adjusted $p<0.05$ (after Bonferroni correction) are considered statistically significant predictors of whether annotators label texts as ``slop.''
 Figure~\ref{fig:codes_domain_split} shows that the individual axes influencing slop assessments vary slightly in the domain-specific regressions.